ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

 With a Model Specification File - The Automatic Way
 ---------------------------------------------------

-The model specification file contains all the information needed to prepare and run a simulation so we need only provide this for one way to get up and running quickly.
+The model specification file contains all the information needed to prepare and run a simulation so to get up and running quickly, we need only provide this file.
 We will use the model specification from our disease model
 examples:

 .. _disease_model_yaml: